xemle/home-gallery-doc/source/install/index.rst

 * prebuilt binary on Linux, Mac on Windows
 * as docker container
-* docker-compose
+* via docker-compose
-* application bundle Linux, Mac on Windows
+* application bundle for Linux, Mac on Windows
+* generic application bundle
 * from source

 Installation Tutorial